Skip to content

 // 3.
 If token is DPoP-bound, validate the proof

-if (tokenResult.tokenType === 'DPoP' && dpopProof) {
+if (tokenResult.data.tokenType === 'DPoP' && dpopProof) {

 method: req.method,

-url: `${req.protocol}://${req.hostname}${req.path}`,
+uri: `${req.protocol}://${req.hostname}${req.path}`,

-expectedThumbprint: tokenResult.claims.cnf?.jkt,
+expectedThumbprint: tokenResult.data.claims.cnf?.jkt,

 });